SIGN IN

 Employees want to feel valued, which is why employee recognition is one of the best engagement strategies for any company.
 However, we often focus on results rather than the effort the employees put into their jobs.

 A sincere “thank you” at a team meeting or via email will make your employees feel appreciated and respected, increasing engagement.
-Taking the time to recognize your employee’s work and efforts will be sure to increase employee loyalty and performance.
+In fact, 87% of employees say feeling appreciated increases their motivation.
+Taking the time to recognize your employees’ work and efforts will increase employee loyalty and performance.

 And don’t be afraid to get creative with recognition, rewards, and incentive ideas.
 Consider all your options and find rewarding, exciting, and engaging ways to recognize employees.
-There are plenty of awesome holidays to recognize your employees, such as Administrative Professionals’ Day, Intern Day, and more!
+There are plenty of great occasions to recognize your team, such as Administrative Professionals’ Day, Intern Day, and more.

-Wrapping up our list of suggestions for employee engagement is inclusion.
+Wrapping up our list of employee engagement activities is inclusion.
 Though this is one of the employee engagement ideas that often gets overlooked, it can have a huge impact on engagement.

 Help employees see how their work contributes to the bigger picture.
 Share customer success stories.
 Explain how their project impacts the company’s mission.
 Connect daily tasks to organizational goals.
 Understanding what employees value most helps you create that meaningful connection.